 After a decade of researching and studying intimacy, sexuality and shadow work, offering one-to-one sessions and facilitating workshops internationally, my interest in leadership was catalysed by my work as a professional dominatrix.

 Beyond rich opportunities to deepen my enquiry around our collective shadows of the victim/perpetrator, and how to work with shame and personal empowerment, the phenomena of patriarchal power dynamics being played out through this archetype, begged the question of what power could be beyond this?
 And how might my inherent leadership style be influenced by my female body?

-Thus began my research into the womb as a pathway into leadership, as a tool for self-care, feminine embodiment and social change, and I founded Know Your Flow, an online course as well as international community, as well as co-founded Sensing the Change, an initiative that brings together somatics and social change.
+This inspired my research into the womb as a pathway into leadership, as a tool for self-care, feminine embodiment and social change.

 I believe that the more we experience ourselves as ‘being’ a body, rather than ‘having’ a body, the more we come out of a ‘power-over’ relationship to life and into a sense of kinship with the world.